FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

-From personal experience I can also tell you that it can cost around $3,000 or more to treat (and if you're lucky, save) your puppy if he contracts Parvo.

-Removing porcupine quills from his face could set you back $600 (yes, really!).
+From personal experience I can also tell you that it can cost around $3,000 or more to treat (and if you're lucky, save) your puppy if he contracts Parvo and removing porcupine quills from his face could set you back $600 (yes, really!).

 Even fairly minor infections or procedures are rarely less than several hundred dollars.

 Most of us besotted dog owners don't think twice about buying the best dog food for our pet.. or a luxury dog bed, the best, most expensive toys and treats and so much more.

-The best dog insurance doesn't have to break the bank, and there are some affordable options which could literally save your dog's life one day!
+However, the concept of spending money on dog medical insurance doesn't always seem so important.
+The best dog insurance doesn't have to break the bank, and there are some affordable options which could literally save your dog's life one day.